 - Confidential Letter of Support: Request a confidential letter of support from your advisor or a faculty member familiar with your work.
-Ask your advisor to email the letter separately from the proposal and to send it as an attachment NOT in the body of the email.
+Ask your advisor to email the letter separately from the proposal and to send it as an attachment.
+These should NOT be sent in the body of the email.
 Be sure to tell your advisor that his/her letter must be received by the proposal deadline.
 The Graduate School will no longer accept letters of support after the posted deadline.
 It is the student’s responsibility to make sure that all materials have been received by the Graduate School by the deadline.
 The advisor's letter should address the specific merits of the proposal and the abilities and potential of the student applicant.
 The advisor should also provide information about other financial support the student is receiving for his/her research.
-Advisor’s who are submitting recommendations for more than one student should make clear distinctions between students regarding the merits of each individuals work.
+Advisor’s who are submitting recommendations for more than one student should make clear distinctions between students regarding the merits of each individual’s work.
 Letters of support can be emailed to email@example.com.

 Contact Patty Krus in the Graduate School, firstname.lastname@example.org for assistance with questions about the program.

+The application will be available here from October 24 through November 22, 2013.
 This fellowship is intended to provide outstanding PhD candidates with financial support to assist in the process of completing their doctoral dissertations.
 The fellowship consists of full support for one academic semester (either fall or spring of the following academic year), and includes a monthly stipend equal to that of the current 50% GPTI salary, tuition coverage of up to five dissertation hours, mandatory fees, and coverage under the student gold health insurance plan.
 Please note: students may not engage in other forms of paid employment (working, teaching, or off-campus employment) during the time they receive a Dissertation Fellowship.
 Additionally, any hours taken by students outside their dissertation hours will not be covered, and fellows may not accept another fellowship or grant during the same time period.
 The purpose of the fellowship is to allow recipients to devote their full attention to the dissertation.

 Doctoral students who have been advanced to candidacy (D status) by the application deadline.
 Any student who is eligible may submit a nomination.